Your Adobe Commerce on cloud infrastructure Starter architecture supports up to four environments, including a

 master environment that contains the initial project code, the Staging environment, and up to two Integration environments.

 You can use any development and branching methodology you like.
-When you get initial access to your project, we strongly recommend that you create a Staging environment from the
+When you get initial access to your project, create a Staging environment from the

 master environment.
 Then, create the Integration environment by branching from Staging.